localleon/lrau.xyz/content/privacy/index.md

 Because your behavior on our website is none of our business, we do not analyze any data about your user behavior.

-The only metrics we collect are the standard AWS Cloudfront metrics for billing purposes, consisting of:
+The only metrics we collect are the standard AWS Cloudfront metrics, consisting of:

 - device category
 - browser type